BlasBenito/distantia/README.md

 </table>

+Since *climateShort* is a subset of *climateLong*, there is a perfect match from the rows 17 to 27.

 In this case the solutions are computed among sequences of the same length, and with distances computed only between aligned samples.